 PHD STUDENTS

-The application for the RGS Econ (entry in October) takes place in the spring of the year of entry.
-As a rule, doctoral candidates are financed during the first year by scholarships of € 1,400 per month and subsequently employed as research assistants at their supervising unit.
+Applications for the RGS Econ (starting in October) are accepted in the spring of the entry year.
+From their first year onward, doctoral candidates are employed as research assistants at their supervising unit and are granted time off to attend courses.

 Conference Participations